 I spent two decades in enterprise operations -- the kind of work where you learn what breaks at scale, what keeps systems alive at 3 AM, and why the gap between what ops needs and what gets built is where projects go to die.

 That operational foundation is why I build differently now.
 In 2026 I founded Stackbilt LLC in Texas to build AI infrastructure that actually works in production.
-The platform is live — two products (img-forge + Stackbilder) through a single MCP gateway, real payments via Stripe, free tier with 25 credits.
+The platform is live — Stackbilder and img-forge anchor a growing toolset (worker observability, CTO/CISO advisory, trust verification) on a unified auth and billing layer, with an internal MCP gateway for third-party client access.
+Real payments via Stripe; free tier is zero-cost -- 3 scaffolds and 5 images a month, no credit card.

 The first thing I built was AEGIS -- a persistent autonomous agent that runs on Cloudflare Workers, routes across multiple AI models, maintains hybrid vector memory, and executes a full SDLC pipeline from GitHub issue to merged PR.
 It's not a chatbot.
 It's a cognitive agent that ships code, monitors infrastructure, and improves itself daily.